Negotiating Renewal Options in a LOI

 - given the loss of revenue and costs associated with a tenant relocating to another building (such as roughly $1,200,000.00 incurred on a 10,000 square foot office deal renting at $60 psf with a six (6) month free rent concession, a $60 tenant improvement allowance and brokers on both sides of the table, landlords need to ponder my take on what I like to call (with props out to Crosby, Stills & Nash, Sting and Led Zeppelin aside) my “Love The One Your With-Whole Lotta Love-So Lonely Drive-In Movie Theory!”

-Stated another way, subject to compliance by the tenant with a myriad of terms and conditions to be contained in the lease, in most cases it is nonsensical for a landlord to not show its tenant a “Whole Lotta Love” by agreeing to a renewal option while negotiating the LOI, as I consider having vacant space the equivalent of going to an old drive-in movie by yourself, in a cab, with the meter running, while paying for a babysitter for the kids at home … yes, it makes no sense, especially in light of the fact that (a) loss of revenue is a byproduct of a tenant relocating to another building and (b) when it comes to a tenant paying its rent to a landlord other than themselves, like the song by The Police goes, landlords “Can’t Stand Losing You.”
+Stated another way, subject to compliance by the tenant with a myriad of terms and conditions to be contained in the lease, in most cases it is nonsensical for a landlord to not show its tenant (and channel the Led Zeppelin classic) a “Whole Lotta Love” by agreeing to a renewal option while negotiating the LOI, as I consider having vacant space the equivalent of going to an old drive-in movie by yourself, in a cab, with the meter running, while paying for a babysitter for the kids at home … yes, it makes no sense, especially in light of the fact that (a) loss of revenue is a byproduct of a tenant relocating to another building and (b) when it comes to a tenant paying its rent to a landlord other than themselves, like the song by The Police goes, landlords “Can’t Stand Losing You.”

 The Make it Personal-Friends With Benefits Conundrum Theory